 As each of our psychologists runs their own private practice, individual availability and fees may vary.
 They also look after their own administration and clinical records.
 Please contact the relevant psychologist directly with any enquiries.

-If you have a general enquiry, please contact our Practice Manager, Emily, at the Deakin clinic on 02 6282 1002.
+If you have a general enquiry, please call our administration team on 6282 1002.

-If you are interested in becoming part of the Capital Clinical Psychology Consulting Rooms team, please contact Emily.
+If you are interested in becoming part of the Capital Clinical Psychology Consulting Rooms team, please click here for more information.

 Our Practitioners